thomasjrideriii/README-Generator/constructedReadme/README.md

 To install dependencies, please run the following code:

+    node i

 ## Usage

+run index.js

 ## License

-This project is licensed under MIT.
+This project is licensed under MPL.

 ## Contributing

+No contributions at this time

 ## Tests

 To test, please run the following code:

+    node test

 ## Questions

-For any questions or feedback, please contact [](github.com/) at <undefined>.
+For any questions or feedback, please contact [thomasjrideriii](github.com/thomasjrideriii) at <undefined>.